bmathnguyen/bmathnguyen.github.io/_posts/2023-10-09-rsa-cryptography-quantum-computer.md

 ## RSA Attacks
 ![_config.yml]({{ site.baseurl }}/images/attacker-privacy.jpg)
-To successfully attack RSA, meaning that from c=m^e mod N, N and e, we must recover m, this forces us to know d, where d is the inverse of e mod phi(N), and to calculate phi(N), we must necessarily factor N into p.q
+To successfully attack RSA, meaning that from c=m^e mod N, N and e, we must recover m, this forces us to know d, where d is the inverse of e mod phi(N);
+And to calculate phi(N), we must necessarily factor N into p.q

-Some ways to attack the RSA algorithm can be listed as follows:**
+Some ways to attack the RSA algorithm can be listed as follows:

-Trying to factor N into p.q according to the GNFS (General number field sieve) algorithm, the best factorization algorithm on the computers we are using today (Turing machines, the smallest data units are 0,1):
+- Trying to factor N into p.q according to the GNFS (General number field sieve) algorithm, the best factorization algorithm on the computers we are using today (Turing machines, the smallest data units are 0,1):

     GNFS is based mainly on Group theory, Ring theory in Abstract Algebra, which is a subject that deals with the closure of multiplication, addition (2 general operations) and its properties in a set.
-Using Shor's algorithm: This algorithm is based on Euler's theorem, and the Euclidean algorithm, when used on a conventional computer, the complexity is no faster than GNFS, but when used with a quantum computer, the complexity is much smaller.
+- Using Shor's algorithm: This algorithm is based on Euler's theorem, and the Euclidean algorithm, when used on a conventional computer, the complexity is no faster than GNFS, but when used with a quantum computer, the complexity is much smaller.
 Why is that?

 Shor’s algo works as follows:
-Make a guess r, such that r < N so that they are co-primes of each other.
+- Make a guess r, such that r < N so that they are co-primes of each other.
 -    Find p such that r^p=1 mod N
 -    If p is an odd integer, then go back to Step 1.
 Else move to the next step.
 -    Since p is an even integer so, (r^p/2 – 1)(r^p/2 + 1) = r^p – 1 = 0 mod N=pq